 This subject introduces students to concepts and issues involved in environmental design education and emphasises the reciprocal transaction that exists between people and their art, culture and environment.
+Art education has been a key agency for the dissemination and discussion of core urban and ecological values, particularly as they effect the conservation of the aesthetic character of the built and natural environment.
 Through lecture and discussion, the subject will consider the rationales for environmental design education, personal space, communal space and the cultural influences on environmental design.